As activist Stan Swamy’s heath worsens, civil society members call for bail, specialised treatment

 The PUDR said it was incomprehensible why the 84-year-old activist was made to suffer on ‘charges that are yet to stand scrutiny in court’.

-The 84-year-old activist, who suffers from Parkinson’s disease, was put on ventilator support on Sunday morning at the Holy Family Hospital in Mumbai.
 In May, Swamy had tested positive for Covid-19 after being shifted to the hospital on the Bombay High Court’s orders.
 The court had later extended his hospital stay till July 5 as he needed extensive care.

 “On 4th July early morning, his [Swamy’s] heart rate started falling and he was put on the ventilator,” a statement from Father Joseph Xavier said.
 “Twice in the morning the hospital has administered CPR [Cardiopulmonary Resuscitation] and revived the heartbeat.
 Father Stan revived to some extent.
 He was conscious, with eyes open.
 Currently he is sedated, and doctors are attending to his needs.”